 The fund's AUM is less than the granted limits of approx. SEK 1.5 billion.
 This compilation does not come straight out of the system without a lot of manual work so it will not be included every month.
 It will be interspersed with the usual compilation.

-(the fund uses its ability to leverage, hence the positive and negative allocation figures)
+(the fund uses its ability to leverage, hence the positive and negative allocation numbers)

 We emphasize that we are not stressed by non-loaned funds, but continue to work based on our models for credit assessment, all to ensure a good diversification of the portfolio in relation to the credit risk we take.